Jacqueline A. Berrien: Early life and education

 Berrien was born on November 28, 1961, in Washington, D.C., where she was raised.
 Her mother, Ann Berrien, was a nurse who was a federal employee for three decades.
 Her father, Clifford Berrien, was a veteran of World War II who later worked for the Department of State to pay his college tuition.
 While a high school senior, Berrien became a clerk-typist for the federal government to afford to go to college.

 Berrien attended Oberlin College, receiving a Harry S. Truman Scholarship in her junior year.
 While at Oberlin, Berrien would become close friends with future Representative Yvette Clarke, who spoke on her behalf during her Senate nomination.
-Berrien graduated from Oberlin high honors in government in 1983.
+Berrien graduated from Oberlin with high honors in government in 1983.

 Berrien would go on to attend Harvard Law School, graduating in 1986.
 At Harvard, Berrien was general editor of the Harvard Civil Rights-Civil Liberties Law Review.
 After graduating from law school, Berrien became a clerk for U. W. Clemon, the first African-American to serve as a District Court judge.